Bill Graham (promoter): Fillmore Auditorium (December 10, 1965 – July 4, 1968)

 One of the early concerts Graham sponsored, with Chet Helms hired to promote it, featured the Paul Butterfield Blues Band.
 The concert was an overwhelming success and Graham saw an opportunity with the band.
 Early the next morning, Graham's secretary called the band's manager, Albert Grossman, and obtained exclusive rights to promote them.
 Shortly thereafter, Chet Helms arrived at Graham's office, asking how Graham could have cut him out of the deal.
 Graham pointed out that Helms would not have known about it unless he had tried to do the same thing to Graham.
 He advised Helms to "get up early" in the future.
-Graham produced shows attracting elements of America's now-legendary 1960s counterculture such as the Jefferson Airplane, Big Brother and the Holding Company, Country Joe and the Fish, Lawrence Ferlinghetti, the improv group The Committee, The Fugs, Allen Ginsberg, and a particular favorite of Graham's, the Grateful Dead.
+Graham produced shows attracting elements of America's now-legendary 1960s counterculture such as the Jefferson Airplane, Big Brother and the Holding Company, Country Joe and the Fish, Lawrence Ferlinghetti, the Committee (improv_group), The Fugs, Allen Ginsberg, and a particular favorite of Graham's, the Grateful Dead.
 He was the manager of the Jefferson Airplane during 1967 and 1968.
 His staff's amount of resourcefulness, success, popularity, and personal contacts with artists and fans alike was one reason Graham became the top rock concert promoter in the San Francisco Bay Area.

 Fillmore Records, West, East, and later

 Graham owned Fillmore Records, which was in operation from 1969 to 1976.
 Some of those who signed with Graham included Rod Stewart, Elvin Bishop, and Cold Blood, although of these it seems only Bishop actually issued albums on the Fillmore label.
 Tower of Power was signed to Bill Graham's San Francisco Records and their first album, East Bay Grease, was recorded in 1970.

 By 1971, Graham citing financial reasons and changes he saw as unwelcome in the music industry, closed the Fillmore East and West, claiming a need to "find [himself]".
 The movie Fillmore and the album Fillmore: The Last Days document the closing of the Fillmore West.
 Graham later returned to promoting.
 He began organizing concerts at smaller venues, like the Berkeley Community Theatre on the campus of Berkeley High School.
 He then reopened the Winterland Arena (San Francisco), along with the Fillmore West, and promoted shows at the Cow Palace Arena in Daly City and other venues.

-In 1973 he did the staging for Jimmy Koplic and Shelly Finkle's promotion of the largest outdoor concert at Watkins Glen, New York with The Band, Grateful Dead, and The Allman Brothers Band.
+In 1973 he did the staging for Jimmy Koplic and Shelly Finkle's promotion of the Summer Jam at Watkins Glen rock festival at Watkins Glen, New York with The Band, Grateful Dead, and The Allman Brothers Band.
 Over 600,000 paying ticket-holders were in attendance.
 He continued promoting stadium-sized concerts at Kezar Stadium in San Francisco with Led Zeppelin in 1973 and 1977 and started a series of outdoor stadium concerts at the Oakland Coliseum each billed as Day on the Green in 1973 until 1992.
 These concerts featured billings such as the Grateful Dead and The Who on October 9, 1976, and the Grateful Dead and Bob Dylan in 1987.